a3gz/chubby/README.md

         return $logger;
     };

-Chubby will inject the dependency in Slim's container under the same name as the file, in this case: `logger`: `$container['logger']`.
+Chubby will inject the dependency in the container under the same name as the file, in this case: `logger`: `$container['logger']`.

 ## Slim 4